joshlafronz32/Projects/README.md

 - [A Moment to Break the Ice](https://github.com/joshlafronz32/Projects/blob/main/library/A%20Moment%20to%20Break%20the%20Ice.pdf): A exercise in modeling how icing the kicker affects field goal accuracy.
 - [Approximating Offensive Box Plus-Minus](https://github.com/joshlafronz32/Projects/blob/main/library/Approximating%20Offensive%20Box%20Plus-Minus.pdf): Using basic box score statistics to estimate an advanced stat: Offensive Box Plus-Minus (OBPM)
 - [An Imperfect Science of NBA Scouting](https://github.com/joshlafronz32/Projects/blob/main/library/An%20Imperfect%20Science%20of%20NBA%20Scouting.pdf): Exploring the belief that an NBA prospect's college free throw percentage is the litmus test for their NBA shooting ability.
+- |[Are the Red Sox Cooking?](https://github.com/joshlafronz32/Projects/blob/main/library/Are%20the%20Red%20Sox%20Cooking%3F.pdf): Breaking down the reasons for and against all of the Red Sox's trade deadline moves.
 - [Bam Adebayo Has a Three-Point Problem](https://github.com/joshlafronz32/Projects/blob/main/library/Bam%20Adebayo%20Has%20a%20Three-Point%20Problem.pdf): A statistical breakdown of the down year Heat center Bam Adebayo is having.
 - [Board Woman Gets Paid](https://github.com/joshlafronz32/Projects/blob/main/library/Board%20Woman%20Gets%20Paid.pdf): Breaking down the dominant rebounding of Chicago Sky forward Angel Reese.
 - [Culture](https://github.com/joshlafronz32/Projects/blob/main/library/Culture.pdf): Remembering the 2017 Miami Heat, a team to be admired and respected.